Moneyline Betting In Sports

 For the -110 example, our math would look like this:

 - ( -110) / ( – 110 + 100) = 110/210 = 0.5238 = 52.38%

-The above formula makes it a little more complicated than it needs to be, however.
-You’re welcomed to use the above formula, but essentially what we’re doing here is dividing our stake by our expected return if we win our bet.
+You’re welcome to use the above formula, but essentially what we’re doing here is dividing our stake by our expected return if we win our bet.
 If we’re wagering $110 and if we win our bet, the sportsbook would return our $110 original stake and our profit of $100.

 This is an example of the baseball betting market at BetOnline.ag.
 Notice how there are attached moneyline odds to the run line and totals markets.
 It’s another way for the sportsbooks to adjust the odds without coming off a number they don’t want to change.
 Moneyline wagers, not attached moneyline odds to other markets, such as point spread and totals (as seen above), are always bets on the outright winner of the contest or game.

 For instance, if we place a bet on the Cubs, they only need to win the game for us to cash in on our wager.
 It doesn’t matter if they win by three runs or by 10, any victory gives us a winning ticket.
 Let’s say we did decide to bet on the Cubs, who are a huge favorite in the minds of the sportsbooks at -233.
 Since the odds are listed at -233, we would need to risk $233 to win $100.